efei01/NSDC_F23_movie_reviews_project/README.md

 - calculating the sum of the word weights for each review
 - grouping reviews into bins based on summed word weights
-- testing the validity of our bins on sample online movie reviews
+- testing the validity of our bins on sample online movie reviews The Kaggle dataset we used can be found [here](https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews).